Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Normally however, Bordeaux experiences an average of 2,000 hours sunshine per year with fresh and damp springtime, summer hot for ripening and a warm autumn time for harvesting.
 When all these fall into place, it provides the beginnings of a recipe for optimum success of fine wine creation.

-It is difficult to provide a precise description of the characteristics of all Bordeaux Wines as each Chateau and producer have such individual styles, created as their own All are fiercely maintained and protected as this is their history, signature and success criteria, developed through the growing and blending of the different grape varieties allowed under the AOC laws.
-[The wine quality control laws of France – see our forthcoming feature on the Quality Control laws of Europe]
+Due to vintage variation and the variety of individual Chateau styles, it is difficult to provide a precise description of the characteristics of all Bordeaux Wines.
+Chateau fiercely maintain and protect their house style as this is their history, signature and success criteria, developed through the growing and blending of the different grape varieties allowed under the AOC laws.

 So what we will do at this point is to give an overview of the two main and most influential of these grape varieties.
 Not only do they make a unique blending partnership, but also produce great wines of their own – Cabernet Sauvignon and Merlot.